-I would suggest you start by taking a brief love language assessment to determine YOUR OWN love language first.
+I would suggest you start by taking a brief love language assessment (download the free PDF here → 5 Love Languages assessment) to determine YOUR OWN love language first.
 This is the language you will feel most comfortable using.
 Second, you need to learn the love languages of OTHERS CLOSE TO YOU so you can change your love dialect.

-In the great love chapter, the Apostle Paul says this, “When I was a child, I spoke and thought and reasoned as a child.
+In the great love chapter in the Bible, the apostle Paul says this, “When I was a child, I spoke and thought and reasoned as a child.
 But when I grew up, I put away childish things” (v.
 11, New Living Translation).
 Our love—and the way we express it to others—should always be growing up.
 If you are trying to communicate your love to someone special in the same ways (the same “languages”) you’ve always used, there’s a good chance your love is being viewed as childish.

 As you mature in your expressions of love — as you speak the other person’s love language — you will begin to fill their love tank.
 Guess what happens next?
 Out of a full love tank, the other person is motivated to begin to speak your love language, to fill your tank.
 It can become so much fun to love with a full tank!
 Because when the other person’s love tank is full, almost any love language will work for them—wow, what a blast!

 For married couples, YouVersion has an excellent reading plan that teaches specifically how the love languages operate in the context of your marriage.